jason-ezenwa/jason-ezenwa/README.md

 •	MedicationTrackr: A medication tracker where I worked on the backend and collaborated with a frontend engineer to build using React, JavaScript, Python, Flask, and APScheduler for scheduling email notifications.
 The GitHub repository can be accessed here: https://github.com/JasonFlair/MedicationTrackr.

+•	Flair Vibes Tailor: A music recommender built using Flask, Python, JQuery, and the Spotify API.
+You can access the hosted web application here: https://jasonflair.pythonanywhere.com/fvtlp.

+•	Flair-Commerce: The backend of an e-commerce web application built with Node.js, Express.js, Multer and MongoDB.
+This web application enables user creation and authentication, products management and order management.
+Github repository: https://github.com/JasonFlair/flair-commerce/tree/main/backend

 •	Files Manager: An API for a files manager created with Node.js, enabling user authentication, temporary storage with Redis, creation of image thumbnails, and storage of file information using MongoDB.
 You can access the repository here: https://github.com/JasonFlair/alx-files_manager.

-•	Flair Vibes Tailor: A music recommender built using Flask, Python, JQuery, and the Spotify API.
-You can access the hosted web application here: https://jasonflair.pythonanywhere.com/fvtlp.

 •	AirBnB Clone: An AirBnB clone built using Flask, Python, and JQuery.
 The GitHub repository is available at: https://github.com/JasonFlair/AirBnB_clone_v4.